Does Smoking Affect Life Insurance?

 blueCheck icon

-Quitting tobacco for 12 months can qualify you for nonsmoker rates, saving hundreds each month.
+Quitting tobacco for 12 months qualifies you for nonsmoker rates, saving hundreds each month.

 blueCheck icon

-Lying about tobacco use can result in denied death benefits for your beneficiaries.
+Lying about tobacco use results in denied death benefits for your beneficiaries.

 How Smoking Affects Life Insurance

 If you're a smoker shopping for life insurance, you get higher quotes than your nonsmoking friends.
-Smoking impacts life insurance costs and coverage options because insurers view tobacco use as a major health risk, which means higher premiums.
+Smoking impacts life insurance costs and coverage options because insurers view tobacco use as a major health risk.

 Who Is Considered a Smoker for Life Insurance?